-The impressive results from the first clinical study to show that dark chocolate containing a high content of cocoa benefits mood were recently reported in the Journal of Psychopharmacology.
-Noting that cocoa contains compounds called polyphenols that have been shown to positively affect anxiety and enhance calmness, researchers from the Center for Human Psychopharmacology at Swinburne University in Melbourne, Australia examined the effects of a dark chocolate drink on mood in healthy, middle-aged adults.
+The impressive results from the first clinical study to show that dark chocolate containing a high content of cocoa benefits mood were reported in 2013 in Journal of Psychopharmacology.
+Noting that cocoa contains compounds called polyphenols that have been shown to positively affect anxiety and enhance calmness, researchers from the Center for Human Psychopharmacology at Swinburne University in Melbourne, Australia, examined the effects of a dark chocolate drink on mood in healthy, middle-aged adults.

 Learn how to identify anxiety symptoms, manage stress, and bring calm back to your life.

 Claim your FREE copy, right now, of our definitive guide on stress and anxiety.

 Cocoa Benefits Include Feeling More Calm and Content

 Potential cocoa benefits on different aspects of mood, memory, and attention were measured at baseline, after a single serving of the chocolate drink mix, and after 30 days of consumption.
 After one dose of the chocolate drink mix, there were no cocoa benefits for any measure of mood or cognitive function.